10 Exceptional Tips for the Average Joe or Jane as You Transition to Retirement

 Research into financial literacy has found that your peers can have a huge impact on your success.
 In the same way having a work out buddy gets you exercising more, discussing finances with friends can be motivating.

 Did you know that you need more than just a will?
 The will is important, but probably of bigger consequence to your own well being are your medical directives.
 What are your plans for a catastrophic medical event?
 What do you want to happen if you need some kind of long term care?

 There are at least 11 different estate planning documents you should consider having on hand.

 10. Don’t Be Afraid to Have Fun and Be Happy — Get Creative if Necessary

 There is a lot to worry about as you transition to retirement, but don’t ever lose sight of the fact that this is your time.

 Research from Merrill Lynch, “Leisure in Retirement, Beyond the Bucket List,” finds that most people have anxiety leading up to retirement, but find that once they take the plunge, they are very happy.

 If you are worried about finances, dig deep and prioritize what is important to you.
 Keep your focus on your priorities and make sure you can do those things.

-- There are many tips for retirement travel on a budget.
+- 20 retirement travel ideas, including tips for for retirement travel on a budget.

 - If you are worried about paying for rounds of golf, maybe work part time at the course to subsidize your hobby.